- Human papillomavirus (HPV) is the name of a group of viruses that infect the skin.

 Is HPV dangerous?

 In most cases, the virus is harmless and most people have no symptoms.
 The body clears most HPV infections naturally.
+But certain high-risk types can lead to cancer.
+In the case of cervical cancer, regular screening can catch any abnormal cell changes caused by HPV that can be treated before they lead to cancer.

 HPV and Cancer Fast Facts